UdaySagar25/scala-spark/articleFiles/19-2-25/partitionBy-vs-repartition-vs-coalesce.md

 ### Summary
 In this article, we have seen:
 - The difference scenarios where partitionBy, repartition and coalesce can be used.
-- What are the advantages and disadvantages of partitionBy, repartition and coalesce.
+- The advantages and disadvantages of partitionBy, repartition and coalesce.

 ### Related articles
 - [Writing CSV Files in Spark](@/docs/spark/writing-csv-files-in-spark.md)